iodeOS/ota/README.md

 * News: to keep users informed about our developments, as well as a FAQ.
 * Meteo: Geometric Weather.

-## Useful options from other custom ROMs:
+## Useful options from other custom ROMs (discontinued since iodéOS 4.3):
 * Smart charging (disables charging when a given level is reached, to protect battery health).
 * Fingerprint vibration toggle.